 - Thru-axle: a large axle that slides through closed frame dropouts and the hub for a stiffer and more secure wheel connection.
 Thru-axles are commonly used on mountain bikes (especially higher end ones) but are gradually becoming a more frequent sight on road bikes.

 - Trueness: this refers to how straight a rim runs, adjusted via spoke tension (hence the expression to 'true' a wheel).

-- Tubeless: an airtight clincher tyre system that uses a tight tyre fit and air pressure to hold the tyre in place.
+- Tubeless: an airtight clincher tire system that uses a tight tire fit and air pressure to hold the tire in place.
 No inner tube is required.
-This system is backwards compatible with standard clincher tyres and tubes
+This system is backwards compatible with standard clincher tires and tubes

-- Tubular: a type of tyre, also known as a ‘single’.
+- Tubular: a type of tire, also known as a ‘single’.
 The inner tube is stitched with the tread and glued to a concave rim.
 This is the standard for pro-level racing

-- Tubular glue: a specific glue used to bond a tubular tyre with a tubular rim
+- Tubular glue: a specific glue used to bond a tubular tire with a tubular rim

 - Tubular tape: a substitute to tubular glue, it’s effectively a double-sided tape that’s cleaner and easier to apply than tubular glue — although many argue not as good as glue